zhangjbig/neoDL/README.md

 ######  Output file
   The output includes cluster results, p-values from survival analysis and survival analysis plots.
-Cluster results will be written into the input csv file as an independent column, two groups are denoted as 0 and 1 respectively.
+Cluster results will be written into the input csv file as an extra column, two groups are denoted as 0 and 1 respectively.
 Those files will be saved into a folder named “testnresult”.
 Survival analysis plots will be output as png files, and saved in a file named “surv_fig”.
 P-value will be directly output in the command window.